ugcd/solarius/README.md

 Could you please let me know what I have done wrong and correct way to install the package?

 A3: I suspect that you might have the Windows system, for which `solarius` is not supported.
-That is because of the dependence on SOLAR.
+That is because of SOLAR.

 Please see the installation notes on [http://ugcd.github.io/solarius/vignettes/tutorial.html#installation](http://ugcd.github.io/solarius/vignettes/tutorial.html#installation).